 Wild orange oil can be phototoxic.
 Don’t use it before you face the sun.
 My boyfriend always shaves in the late afternoon/evening, so this oil doesn’t really matter.
 If you shave in the morning before heading out, omit this essential oil or substitute it with a non-phototoxic oil (bergamot FCF or steam distilled, blood orange, lemon, lime, and mandarin, all steam-distilled).

 Lavender has detoxifying properties for the skin along with skin-toning properties.
 It boosts circulation, promoting healthy and glowing skin.

-Lavender oil can also disinfect the skin, that’s how it’s found its way into this DIY aftershave balm for men.
+Lavender oil can also disinfect the skin, that’s how it’s found its way into this balm for men.
 Manly or not, lavender helps to heal the skin, treats acne, is anti-inflammatory, and can help reduce redness and irritated skin.

 Cedarwood essential oil